Chart Color Schemes

 Millbank shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Millbank has a balanced workforce comprising white and blue collar jobs.
-Essential services sectors are well represented in the area.
-The unemployment rate is 6.8%, with an estimated employment growth of 8.2% over the past year.
+Millbank has a diverse workforce that includes both white and blue collar jobs.
+Essential services sectors are well-represented in the area.
+As of December 2025, the unemployment rate is 6.8%.

 Frequently Asked Questions - Employment